Anchorsify/Anchorsify.github.io/_summons/Snake.md

  - Speed: 15
  - Seal Speed: 20

-They look kind of like this.
-But somewhat less adorable.

 ###### 2. Behavior
 The cobras can talk, and they totally don't hiss their S-es.
 Well, some do, others don't; it varies from one to the other.
 Some summoners find themselves summoning the same cobra time and again, while others call a different one each time.
 The common theory is that this is the snakes just screwing with people (though they resent any such accusations).
 Cobras are highly critical of their summoners, in a smug fashion, but will ultimately still fulfill their summoner's requests.